deepakhj/cadent/README.md

 If you want to bypass the entire "graphite" thing and go straight to a kafka dump, look to `configs/statsd-kafka-config.toml` and `configs/statsd-kafka-pregre.toml` pair .. this is probably the most typical use of a kafka writer backend.
 One can easily do the same with straight graphite data (i.e. from `diamond` or similar).

+Since ordering and time lag and all sorts of other things can mess w/ the works for things, it's still best to fire stats to a consistent hash location, that properly routes and aggregates keys to times such that stats are emitted "once" at a given time window.
+In that way, ordering/time differences are avoided.
+Basically  `statsd -> flush to consthasher -> route -> flush to kafka`

 ### API/Readers